gammapy/gammapy-meetings/2017-02_Heidelberg.md

 * Tutorial sessions end on Wednesday.
 On Thursday and Friday, rooms and offices as well as Gammapy and ctapipe experts are available though (see below).
 * Room:
   * Monday to Wednesday: Conference room in the library building #12 (see [MPIK site map](https://www.mpi-hd.mpg.de/mpi/en/contact/access-and-site-map/), up the stairs, to the right)
-    * Thursday / Friday: "Glaskasten" on the second floor of the Bothe lab.
+  * Thursday / Friday: "Glaskasten" on the second floor of the Bothe lab and offices.
 * Contact: If you have a questions, or would like to join, please email [Christoph Deil](https://github.com/cdeil) and [Jason Watson](https://github.com/watsonjj).

 # About